 We are a reminder of what can happen and no one wants to be reminded.

-I know that not everyone understands and I know that no one wants to cause me additional pain, but what they don't know is that by not saying anything my heart breaks all over again.
+I know that not everyone understands child loss and I know people don't want to cause me additional pain, but by not saying anything my heart breaks all over again.
 Hearing my daughter's name or the fact that you were thinking about her warms my heart.
 It doesn't stir up my pain.
 My pain is always there and it will never go away.

 While I don't expect that Katie's name will be a part of every conversation, it is nice that she is remembered on her birthday and on the day she went to heaven.
-Those days will forever be awful for me and wrought with emotion.
+Those days will forever be wrought with emotion.
 A simple card, hug, text, or email is always appreciated.
 It helps me know that you haven't forgotten about my girl.

 Here is an excerpt from my book A Journey to HEALING: A Mother's Guide to Navigating Child Loss.
 It is part of the appendix I included at the back of my book to help friends and family support us in our loss.